Index

 Hull Data Observatory

-Further information is also given for Hull on the Hull Data Observatory (opens a new window) which tends to provide more up-to-date information as it is automatically populated with new data.
+Further information is also given for Hull on the Hull Data Observatory (opens a new window) which may provide more up-to-date information as it is automatically populated with new data.

 The Hull Data Observatory also includes the trends over time by crime type for each ward in Hull, and these differ considerably by ward and type of crime.